TimCares/MasterThesis/docs/thesis/background/self_supervised_learning.typ

 While this example is specific to text data, the same principle can be applied to other types of hierarchical data, e.g. images and audio.

-Consequently, self-supervised learning allows makes models scalable, as they can be trained on large amounts of unlabeled data.
+Consequently, self-supervised learning makes models scalable, and allows/forces them to understand the meaning and underlying concepts of the data they are trained on.
+This is particularly important when aligning multiple modalities.

 #figure(
   image(
   width: 50%,
   "../figures/self_supervised_learning_dark_matter.png"),
-  caption: [In self-supervised learning parts of the data are masked (grey), and the task of a model is to predict the masked parts using the visible data (green) @self_supervised_learning_dark_matter.], ) <self_supervised_learning_dark_matter_fig>
+  caption: [In self-supervised learning parts of the data are masked (grey), and the task of a model is to predict the masked parts using the visible data (green) (Figure is taken directly from@self_supervised_learning_dark_matter).], ) <self_supervised_learning_dark_matter_fig>

-=== Relationship to Multimodal Models